AMWA-TV/bcp-002-02/docs/Overview.md

 This Best Current Practice recommends the use of Tags, defined in the [NMOS Parameter Registers][NPR] to provide Distinguishing Information.

-For IS-04 Node Resources this includes:

-- Manufacturer
-- Product
-- Instance Identifier

-For IS-04 Device Resources this includes:

-- Manufacturer
-- Product
-- Instance Identifier
-- Function

-> Note: This does not prohibit the Manufacturer from adding 'user defined' Tags (typical usage might be Location, Frame Identifier, etc.).
+> Note: This does not prohibit the Manufacturer from also adding 'user defined' Tags (typical usage might be Location, Frame Identifier, etc.).

 ## Use of Normative Language